Toronto Emergency Management: Organization

-Concept of Operations

-Toronto Emergency Management coordinates the City of Toronto’s emergency response efforts in collaboration with emergency services such as the Toronto Police Service, Toronto Fire Services, and Toronto Paramedic Services, as well as other city divisions, agencies, and corporations.
+Toronto Emergency Management coordinates the City of Toronto's emergency response efforts in collaboration with emergency services such as the Toronto Police Service, Toronto Fire Services, and Toronto Paramedic Services, as well as other city divisions, agencies, and corporations.
 While routine incidents are managed independently by these organizations, larger-scale emergencies may require additional coordination and resources.
-In such cases, the City’s Emergency Operations Centre (EOC) can be activated to provide centralized support and oversight.
-When necessary, the City may request mutual aid from neighboring municipalities under existing agreements or seek assistance from the provincial government for financial and physical resources to manage the emergency’s impacts effectively.
+In such cases, the city's Emergency Operations Centre (EOC) can be activated to provide centralized support and oversight.
+When necessary, the City may request mutual aid from neighboring municipalities under existing agreements or seek assistance from the provincial government for financial and physical resources to manage the emergency's impacts effectively.

-Emergency response in Toronto is guided by the Toronto Emergency Plan and supported by additional Emergency Support Functions and Risk-Specific Plans.